leahkemp/pipeface/README.md

 - Alignment depth per chromosome (and per region in the case of targeted sequencing) (optional)
 - Phased Clair3 or DeepVariant SNP/indel VCF file
 - Phased and annotated Clair3 or DeepVariant SNP/indel VCF file (optional - hg38 only)
-- Bed base modification frequencies (ont only)
+- Bed and bigwig base modification frequencies for complete read set and separate haplotypes (ont only)
 - Bed and bigwig site methylation probabilities for complete read set and separate haplotypes (pacbio only)
 - Phased Sniffles2 and/or un-phased cuteSV SV VCF file
 - Phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file